m-lima/radius-cacher/README.md

 ```

 ### Dependency notes
-To have a faster build time, it is suggested to install boost and libmemcached and avoid downloading and build them at compile-time
+To have a faster build time, it is suggested to install boost and libmemcached and avoid downloading and building them during compilation

 ### Compiling
 ```bash